aio-libs/aiohttp-session/docs/index.rst

 Available session storages are:

 * :class:`SimpleCookieStorage` -- keeps session data as
-  plain JSON string in cookie body.
+  %-encoded JSON string in cookie body.
 Use the storage only for testing purposes, it's very non-secure.

 * :class:`~aiohttp_session.cookie_storage.EncryptedCookieStorage`